LLNL/RAJA/docs/sphinx/user_guide/getting_started.rst

 Requirements
 ============

-The primary requirement for using RAJA is a C++14 compliant compiler.
+The primary requirement for using RAJA is a C++14 standard compliant compiler.
-Accessing various programming model back-ends requires that they be supported by the compiler you chose.
+Using various programming model back-ends requires that they be supported by the compiler you chose.
 Available options and how to enable or disable them are described in :ref:`configopt-label`.
-To build RAJA in its most basic form and use its simplest features:
+To build RAJA in its most basic form and use its simplest features, you will need:

 - C++ compiler with C++14 support
 - `CMake <https://cmake.org/>`_ version 3.14.5 or greater.